apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 parameter map containing the "key"-\>"value" pair.
 If `passwordCodec` is not specified, the built-in decoder is used.

-### Masking passwords in ActiveMQ ResourceAdapters and MDB activation configurations
+### Masking passwords in ActiveMQ Artemis ResourceAdapters and MDB activation configurations

 Both ra.xml and MDB activation configuration have a 'password' property that can be masked.
 They are controlled by the following two optional